GigantPro/yandex-liceum-parser/README.md

 # yandex-liceum-parser
-Parsing utility of the user's answers with Yandex.litsa
+Parsing utility of the user's answers with Yandex.Liceum